Evolution of Glasses: Functional to Fashionable Eyewear

-At one point, glasses were just that—glasses you wore to help you read.
+At one point, glasses were just that - glasses you wore to help you read.
 They were practical, functional and maybe a little bit… well, not very exciting.
-But, fast forward to today, and reading glasses are so much more than just a tool for better vision.
+But, fast forward to 2025, and reading glasses are so much more than just a tool for better vision.
 They’ve evolved into a statement piece, a fashion accessory that can be as stylish as they are functional.

 Let’s take a stroll through time and see how glasses went from humble necessity to an accessory that turns heads, and now you too can have cool reading glasses!